Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Last updated (prices):

-A mobile card terminal is currently a must for food trucks, street food stalls, and market vendors in Switzerland: around 91% of Swiss consumers prefer contactless payment.
-The right device needs an integrated 4G SIM for changing locations, a battery that lasts at least a full market day, and must accept debit cards (Visa Debit, Debit Mastercard), credit cards, as well as TWINT.
-For Swiss SMEs, the costs lie, depending on the provider, at a monthly rent from approx. CHF 9–25 or a one-time purchase from approx. CHF 79–200, plus transaction fees of typically 1.3–2.5% per payment.
+A mobile card terminal is an absolute must-have for food trucks, street food stalls, and market traders in Switzerland today: around 91 % of Swiss consumers prefer contactless payment.
+The right device needs an integrated 4G SIM for changing locations, a battery that lasts for at least one full market day, and must accept debit cards (Visa Debit, Debit Mastercard), credit cards, and TWINT.
+For Swiss SMEs, the costs lie, depending on the provider, at a monthly rental starting from approx. CHF 9–25 or a one-off purchase from approx. CHF 79–200, plus transaction fees of typically 1.3–2.5 % per payment.

-This guide shows you step by step which requirements a terminal must meet for mobile catering use, which card types and payment methods are relevant in Switzerland, how you ensure connectivity on the go, and what the solution actually costs you.
+This guide shows you step-by-step what requirements a terminal for mobile catering use and events must meet, which card types and payment methods are relevant in Switzerland, how you ensure connectivity on the go, and what the solution actually costs you.

 1. Why a mobile terminal is indispensable for food trucks and market stalls

-Anyone who sells at a weekly market, a festival, or changing locations knows the situation: customers stand in front of the truck, have no cash – and move on to the next stall.
+Anyone who sells at a weekly market, at a festival, or at changing locations knows the situation: customers stand in front of the truck, have no cash – and move on to the next stall.
 In Switzerland, cashless payment has become the standard in recent years.
-The Swiss Payment Monitor 2024 shows that debit and credit cards, as well as TWINT, are the most widely used means of payment.
-Anyone who only accepts cash loses revenue every day.
+The Swiss Payment Monitor 2024 shows that debit and credit cards as well as TWINT are the most frequently used payment methods.
+If you only accept cash, you lose out on sales space every day.

-A mobile card terminal solves this problem: it is wireless, battery-operated, and connects to the payment network via mobile network or Wi-Fi.
-You can switch it on in the food truck in the morning and recharge it in the evening after the last market day.
+A mobile card terminal solves this problem: it is wireless, battery-powered, and connects to the payment network via mobile network or Wi-Fi.
+You can switch it on in the food truck in the morning and recharge it in the evening after the last day of the market.
 No power connection, no LAN cable, no dependency on a fixed location.
-For mobile catering businesses, this is the basic requirement to be able to offer all the payment methods that Swiss customers expect.
+For mobile catering businesses, this is the basic prerequisite for being able to offer all the payment methods that Swiss customers expect.

 Not every mobile terminal is suitable for the tough everyday life on the street.
-Food truck operators and market vendors work under conditions that differ significantly from a retail store.
+Food truck operators and market traders work under conditions that differ significantly from a retail shop.
 The following four criteria are crucial.

 Battery life

 A typical market day lasts 8–12 hours.
-The terminal must manage this period of time without recharging, even with a high transaction volume.
-Make sure that the manufacturer specifies a capacity of at least 2’500 mAh or a runtime of 300+ transactions per charge.
-Terminals with an integrated receipt printer consume more power – if you print receipts, expect a shorter runtime.
+The terminal must manage this period without recharging, even with a high transaction volume.
+Make sure that the manufacturer specifies a capacity of at least 2’500 mAh or a running time of 300+ transactions per charge.
+Terminals with an integrated receipt printer consume more power – if you print receipts, expect a shorter running time.

 4G mobile network (SIM)

-There is rarely stable Wi-Fi at markets and festivals.
+At markets and festivals, stable Wi-Fi is rare.
 An integrated SIM card with a 4G connection is therefore mandatory for mobile businesses.
-Most providers in Switzerland deliver their terminals with a pre-installed SIM, where data transmission is included in the rental price or purchase price.
+Most providers in Switzerland deliver their terminals with a pre-installed SIM, with data transmission included in the rental price or purchase price.
 Additional roaming or data costs do not usually apply within Switzerland.

 Robustness

-A food truck terminal is exposed to grease splashes, moisture, heat, and occasional bumps.
-Cases made of robust plastic with rubber protection, splash protection, and a scratch-resistant display are important.
-Glass displays without protection can quickly be damaged in everyday catering life.
-Some providers offer protective cases as accessories.
+A food truck terminal is exposed to grease splatters, moisture, heat, and occasional impacts.
+Casings made of robust plastic with rubber protection, splash protection, and a scratch-resistant display are important.
+Glass displays without protection can quickly get damaged in everyday catering.
+Some providers offer protective covers as accessories.

 Compactness